Create an In-App Purchase

 To create an in-app purchase, go to App Store Connect's '[My Apps](🔗)' page and select your app from the list.

-In the sidebar, select 'Manage' under In-App Purchases, and click the '+' symbol.
+In the sidebar, select '**Subscriptions**' under Features, then click the '**+**' symbol to create a Subscription Group.

-If you don't see the Auto-Renewable Subscription option, ensure your developer account has accepted all applicable contracts and have provided tax and banking information in the 'Agreements, Tax, and Banking' section of App Store Connect.
+If you don't see the Subscriptions option, ensure your developer account has accepted all applicable contracts and have provided tax and banking information in the 'Agreements, Tax, and Banking' section of App Store Connect.

 Next, you'll be asked to provide a **Reference Name** and a **Product ID**.